 Mix all ingredients together and cook in a skillet on medium heat in a bit of butter or expeller coconut oil.

-One suggestion: do not buy almond flour from the store as it is not presoaked to eliminate anti-nutrients such as phytic acid, and, as such, will present digestive issues (like gas, bloating) for those who consume it.
+Do not buy almond flour from the store as it is not presoaked to eliminate anti-nutrients such as phytic acid, and, as such, will present digestive issues (like gas, bloating) for those who consume it.
 Also, almond flour in the store will have lost most, if not all, of its nutrient content from sitting in bags for goodness knows how long before you come along and buy it.
+You can see this from the color.
+Almond flour from the store is a dull grey color (no nutrition in there, folks), but the color of freshly ground almond flour is a vibrant golden beige color.

 Sarah, The Healthy Home Economist